cossio/RestrictedBoltzmannMachines.jl/docs/src/index.md

 A Julia package to train and simulate Restricted Boltzmann Machines.

 This package doesn't export any symbols.
-We recommended to import the package as:
+We recommended to import the package like this:

 ```julia
 import RestrictedBoltzmannMachines as RBMs